Fellowship

 Call

-Fellows take call for one week at a time throughout their fellowship training, with progressively fewer calls taken as they advance through the years of training.
+Fellows take call at UMMC for one week at a time throughout their fellowship training, with progressively fewer calls taken as they advance through the years of training.
 Faculty members are readily available throughout these calls and supervise any procedures performed on call.
 Fellows, faculty, and resident(s) round together on the weekends as well.